threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started_first_solution.md

 ### Deploy a Ubuntu container and connect to it

 Now that you have a network in place.
-We can deploy containers and connect it to the network.
+We could deploy containers and connect it to the network.
 To do so we will use the Ubuntu Chat flow

 To start the wizard click the left menu on Solutions then Ubuntu